Sorry, something’s gone wrong

 What we learned

 Rebranding is hard work.
-It does not only involve the looks of a project, but also a reevaluation of how the users or customers interact with you.
+It does not only involve the looks of a project, but also a reevaluation of how the users or customers interact with your business and its offerings.
 Here are some of the key things that we learned and recommend you consider if you want to rebrand your project website.

 Re-evaluate the brand